nocillax/thesis/proposed/TESTING_GUIDE.md

 **Important Notes:**

+- **Authorization checked from blockchain before transaction:** Even if JWT is valid, user must be authorized at transaction time
 - **No certificate_number needed!** Student ID is the unique identifier
 - **Automatic versioning:** First certificate = v1, second = v2, etc.
 - **Must revoke active version first:** If student has an active certificate, you must revoke it before issuing a new version